 It is a free keyword tool!

-The landing page collected almost 1,500 backlinks, but it also ranks for over 1,000 keywords, for example, #3 for "keyword tool".
+The landing page collected over 56K backlinks, but it also ranks for hundreds of thousands of keywords, for example, #4 for "keyword tool".

 So, if I were a competitor to Wordstream I would now know that tools seem to work well in the space.
 I could then go on and look at the pages that link to Wordstream's tool, build something similar and reach out to them.